syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/000_Classifying_log_messages/001_How_pattern_matching_works.md

 For example, if the message begins with the Apple string, only patterns beginning with the character A are considered.
-In the next step, syslog-ng selects the patterns that start with Ap, and so on, until there is no more specific pattern left.
-The syslog-ng application has a strong preference for rules that match the input string completely.
+In the next step,
+{{ site.product.short_name }} selects the patterns that start with Ap, and so on, until there is no more specific pattern left.
+The {{ site.product.short_name }} application has a strong preference for rules that match the input string completely.

 Note that literal matches take precedence over pattern parser matches: